 package, saying Washington has addressed Islamabad's concerns over some

 of the controversial clauses.
 Late Thursday, U.S. President Barack

 Obama signed the bill into law.

-Pakistan improve health, education and security in the wake of rising
+The U.S. Congress earlier this month unanimously approved the $7.5 billion aid package to help Pakistan improve health, education and security in the wake of rising militancy in the country.

 But the legislation has come under strong criticism from opposition parties and the country's powerful military.